X4BNet/x4b-status/content/issues/2024-10-16-paypal-payments-delayed.md

   - WEB
 severity: disrupted
 ---
+*Update* - Still yet to receive any solution from Paypal.

+We have implemented a payment check job which is able to import payments made once they are available via Paypal REST api (up to 3 hours).
+We understand this is inconvenient however at this time it is what we have available to us.

+Paypal's IPN system has abruptly stopped communicating with us and we await a serious response from Paypal on this matter.

+Stripe (Credit Card) and Crypto payments are unaffected.
+If you need to make an urgent payment we strongly recommend using Stripe until this matter can be resolved.

 *Investigating* - Still yet to receive any solution from Paypal.

 Transactions are being manually processed in a priority queue.
 Open a support ticket if you need manual processing urgently.